glycerine/tmframe/README.md

     6 => NA: not-available, an unintentionally missing value.
-         In statistics, this indicates that *any* value could have been the correct payload here, but that the observation was not recorded. a.ka.
+         In statistics, this indicates that *any* value could have been the correct payload here, but that the observation was not recorded. a.k.a.
 "Missing data".
 Written as NA.
     7 => (invalid and forbidden; reserved for future extension)

 ~~~